bigdevlarry/rock-paper-scissiors-challenge/README.md

 <li> Single CLI command to automate the read and write process with easy to read instructions </li>

-<li> The project has a total of 4 test cases (3 Unit and 1 Feature) that executes in 0.06seconds. <li>
+<li> The project has a total of 4 test cases (3 Unit and 1 Feature) that executes in 0.06seconds. </li>

 ![Screenshot of test cases ](https://github.com/LarrySul/rock-paper-scissiors-challenge/blob/feature/public/screenshots/test.png)